JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 Note that Julia uses 1-based indexing, inclusive on both ends.
 A special keyword `end` can be used to indicate the last index.

-The DataFrames.jl examples for column indexing include the `id` column by design so that the result matches pandas' as they appear as row indices there.
+The DataFrames.jl examples for column indexing include the `id` column so that the result matches pandas' as they appear as row indices there.

 In addition, the `findfirst` function is used to find the first match and return the result